Marla Gibbs: Career

 In 2015, Gibbs made two appearances in the Shonda Rhimes' drama series, Scandal.
 She later guest starred on Hot in Cleveland, American Horror Story: Hotel and This Is Us.
 In 2018, she was cast in a recurring role on the ABC drama series Station 19.
 Gibbs also had starring roles in two television pilots: Old Soul alongside Ellen Burstyn and Rita Moreno for NBC in 2014, and ABC's Jalen Vs. Everybody in 2017.
 In film, she co-starred in Lemon and Please Stand By.

-Dawnn Lewis and Marla Gibbs receiving honorary Doctor of Humane Letters degrees from Next Dimension University on August 17, 2019.

 In 2019, Gibbs reprised her role as Florence on Live in Front of a Studio Audience: Norman Lear's All in the Family and The Jeffersons, less than a month before her 88th birthday.

 In 2021, Gibbs began appearing as Olivia Price in a recurring role on Days of Our Lives.
 That same year, for her contributions to the television industry, she was awarded a star on the Hollywood Walk of Fame.

 In early 2025, Gibbs received the American Black Film Festival Legacy Award, alongside Giancarlo Esposito, Aaron Pierre, Keke Palmer and Aunjanue Ellis-Taylor, who was also among the honorees.